emilyvertosick/Statistics-Course/docs/09-answers.md

 The coefficients you get (-0.10 for men and -0.08 for women) suggest that a 5% drop in unemployment is associated with about a 6 month increase in life expectancy, in other words, a small effect.

-Interesting question: should you also report a p value and 95% confidence interval for the coefficients?
+Interesting question: should you also report a p-value and 95% confidence interval for the coefficients?
 The answer is no. This is because Canadian provinces are not some random sample from a large theoretical population of Canadian provinces.
 You have all the data.
-So questions of inference (i.e. p values) and uncertainty (i.e. 95% confidence intervals) don’t come into it.
+So questions of inference (i.e. p-values) and uncertainty (i.e. 95% confidence intervals) don’t come into it.

 Even more interesting question: the conclusion of a 5% drop in unemployment being associated with a 6 month increase in life expectancy is based on a causal relationship, that is, we believe that changes in unemployment _cause_ changes in life expectancy.
 This is not implausible: unemployment leads to poverty and depression, both of which reduce life expectancy.
 However, a causal relationship cannot be assumed.
 For example, it may be that life expectancy is lower in certain areas of the country (due to eating patterns or ethnic differences) that also happen to suffer higher unemployment.